 § 200.515 Audit reporting.

-The auditor's report(s) may be in the form of either combined or separate reports and may be organized differently from the manner presented in this section.
-The auditor's report(s) must state that the audit was conducted in accordance with this part and include the following:
+The auditor’s report(s) may be in the form of either combined or separate reports.
+It may be organized differently from the manner presented in this section.
+The auditor’s report(s) must state that the audit was conducted in accordance with this part and include the following:

-(a) Financial statements.
-The auditor must determine and provide an opinion (or disclaimer of opinion) whether the financial statements of the auditee are presented fairly in all materials respects in accordance with generally accepted accounting principles (or a special purpose framework such as cash, modified cash, or regulatory as required by state law).
+(a) An opinion (or disclaimer of opinion) on whether the financial statement(s) of the auditee is presented fairly in all material respects in accordance with generally accepted accounting principles (or a special purpose framework such as cash, modified cash, or regulatory as required by State law).
 The auditor must also decide whether the schedule of expenditures of Federal awards is stated fairly in all material respects in relation to the auditee's financial statements as a whole.

 (b) A report on internal control over financial reporting and compliance with provisions of laws, regulations, contracts, and award agreements, noncompliance with which could have a material effect on the financial statements.
-This report must describe the scope of testing of internal control and compliance and the results of the tests, and, where applicable, it will refer to the separate schedule of findings and questioned costs described in paragraph (d) of this section.
+This report must describe the scope of internal control and compliance testing and the results of the tests.
+Where applicable, the report must refer to the separate schedule of findings and questioned costs described in paragraph (d) of this section.

 (c) A report on compliance for each major program and a report on internal control over compliance.
-This report must describe the scope of testing of internal control over compliance, include an opinion or disclaimer of opinion as to whether the auditee complied with Federal statutes, regulations, and the terms and conditions of Federal awards which could have a direct and material effect on each major program and refer to the separate schedule of findings and questioned costs described in paragraph (d) of this section.
+This report must describe the scope of testing of internal control over compliance and include an opinion (or disclaimer of opinion) as to whether the auditee complied with Federal statutes, regulations, and the terms and conditions of Federal awards that could have a direct and material effect on each major program and refer to the separate schedule of findings and questioned costs described in paragraph (d) of this section.

 (d) A schedule of findings and questioned costs which must include the following three components: